Looking to improve your welding skills and knowledge? Look no further!

 (2) Fillet weld

-The joint surface of the two weldments constitutes a weld welded by straight or close to straight.
-At the same time, the weld composed of butt weld and fillet weld is called combined weld.
+The joint surface of the two weldments that are welded together can be welded in a straight or close-to-straight manner.
+Additionally, when the weld is made up of both butt weld and fillet weld, it is referred to as a combined weld.

 (3) Plug weld